Search Our Website

 • Disputes leading to lawsuits (employment / shareholder / third party /etc.)

 The above operational risk types and examples can be hedged against through different types of commercial insurance products.
-The insurance has to be reworded and triggered independently of any insurance broker or company.

-Operational Risk of a Bank
+The Operational Risk of a Bank

-The operational risk in Banks is more complex than most businesses due to its relationship to other forms of key banking risks such as market risk and credit risk.
 Each bank will have its own operational risk profile.
-Example, the operational risk measures of a bank that derives most of its revenues from residential mortgages within a particular geography will be vastly different than those of a bank deriving most of its revenues from commercial lending within a particular industry.
-It is important to tailor commercial insurance products so they can be used as an effective hedge to operational risk in Banks.
+For example, the operational risk measures of a bank that derives most of its revenues from residential mortgages within a particular geography will be vastly different than those of a bank deriving most of its revenues from commercial lending within a particular industry.

-Operational Risk in Banks
+Sources of Operational Risk in Banks

 Measuring and hedging Operational Risk in Banks has a direct impact on Credit Risk metrics, reserving, and earnings.

-Investment Fund Operational Risk
+An Investment Fund's Operational Risk

-Operational Risk of Investment Funds
+Sources of Operational Risk of Investment Funds

 Measuring and hedging the operational risk of investment funds will have a direct impact on annual investment returns.

-Operational Risk in Manufacturing Business
+The Operational Risk in Manufacturing Business

 Each type of manufacturer would have its own operational risk profile.
 It is important to match commercial insurance for manufacturers to such operational risk profile.

-Operational Risk of Manufacturers
+Sources of Operational Risk of Manufacturers

 Measuring and hedging operational risk in a manufacturing business will result in significant margin expansion.